 But Peter, let me expand on what I said at the end of the call.

-What I can tell you I've I do by virtue of the last 30 seconds your call, I can tell you which problem is.
+I can tell you, by virtue of the last 30 seconds of your call, I can tell you what your problem is.

 You are taking all this stuff personally, and that is a killer.

-In a debate circumstance in a in a family discussion or just with a group of friends, when you start taking things personally, you are you you it immediately puts you on the defensive, and then your brain stops working.
+In a debate circumstance, in a family discussion or just with a group of friends, when you start taking things personally, it immediately puts you on the defensive, and then your brain stops working.

 And instead of reciting what you know, you get hung up trying to remember what you know in terms of trying to respond to what these numbskulls are saying to you.

-There's something key to keep in mind, and this is this is this is this is fundamental in having a discussion with an obnoxious, braggadocious, arrogant, condescending liberal.
+There's something key to keep in mind, and this is fundamental in having a discussion with an obnoxious, braggadocious, arrogant, condescending liberal.

 Do not grant them the power to start insulting you.